 Before you enroll in an online course, make sure you have access to a computer and Internet connection that meet the following requirements:

-- Java Plug-In -- Needed to view the eLearning Classroom and Chat sessions in Course Compass.
+- Java Plug-In -- Needed to view some integrated course material.

 - RealPlayer -- Needed to hear music or watch streamed media animations in some courses.

 - Flash -- Needed to improve viewing of high-fidelity web sites.

 - Adobe Acrobat Reader -- Needed to view online CourseCompass guides and other PDF documents.